CloudKernelOS/CloudKernelOS.github.io/Community.md

 ---

-Community is largely about a shared culture of INDEPENDENT developers
+The EXTENDED Community, beyond merely those individuals who are [Contributing](Contributing.md) to CloudKernelOS, is about different shared cultures of different open source communities of INDEPENDENT developers